Part 3 of Trout Fishing in America

 The owner of the bookstore was sitting at his desk behind

-the counter.
 "I'11 tell you what happened up there, " he said,

 in a beautiful anti-three-legged-crow voice, in an anti-dandelion